 Columbia Fireflies Game Notes vs Augusta

-The Fireflies continue their six-game series tonight versus the Augusta GreenJackets at Segra Park at 7:05 pm.
-RHP Cruz Noriega (2-1, 5.55 ERA) gets the ball for Columbia, while Augusta offers LHP Jake McSteen, who is making his first appearance in the Low-A East League.
+The Columbia Fireflies continue their six-game series with the Augusta GreenJackets tonight at 7:05 pm at Segra Park.
+RHP Ben Hernandez (0-2, 5.01 ERA) gets the start for Columbia and Augusta counters with righty Jared Johnson (0-1, 10.13 ERA).

-Tonight is Wag-Along Wednesday, presented by Trash the Poop.
-Fans can bring their rabies vaccinated dog on a leash to Segra Park and sit along the Bojangles Berm.
-It's also White Claw Wednesday where fans can purchase $5 White Claws at concession stands throughout the ballpark.
+Tonight the Fireflies will be giving away a Fun-For-All t-shirt to the first 1,000 fans through the gates, which open at 6 pm.
+Segra Park will also host their second series of vaccination administration in conjunction with Prisma Health tonight beginning at 6 pm at the Crescent Patio.
+Fans can receive their first or second dose, and fans who get vaccinated will receive a free Columbia Fireflies hat.
+Those who receive their first dose will also receive vouchers to attend a game on July 18-19 to receive their second vaccination.

 ---